-e) Where Committee members believe that, to properly discharge their fiduciary obligations to the Corporation, it is necessary to obtain the advice of independent legal, accounting or other experts, the Chair shall, at the request of the Committee, engage the necessary experts at the Corporation's expense.
-The Board must be kept apprised of both the selection of the experts and the experts' findings through the Committee's regular reports to the Board.
+The Committee, in carrying out its duties and discharging its oversight role, shall have the sole authority to retain independent legal, accounting or other experts as it determines necessary, including the authority to set and pay the fees payable to such experts at the Corporation's expense.
+The Board shall be kept apprised of both the selection of the experts and the experts' findings through the Committee's regular reports to the Board.